Dual Principal Component Pursuit: Proofs

 \subsection{Proof of Theorem \ref{thm:DiscreteConvexRelaxations}}

+First note that if \eqref{eq:gammaUP} is true, then the expression of \eqref{eq:phiLB} always defines an angle between $0$ and $\pi/2$.
 We start by establishing that $\hat{\bn}_k$ does not lie in the inlier space $\cS$.
+For $k=0$ this is true by the hypothesis \eqref{eq:phiLB}.
 For the sake of contradiction suppose that $\hat{\bn}_k \in \cS$ for some $k>0$.
 Note that Suppose first that $\hat{\bn}_0 \perp \cS$.
 Then \eqref{eq:Jchain} gives where $\hat{\v}_k$ is the normalized projection of $\hat{\bn}_k$ onto $\cS$ (and since $\hat{\bn}_k \in \cS$, these two are equal).
-Using Lemma \ref{lem:eNaturalBounds}, we take an upper bound of the LHS and a lower bound of the RHS of \eqref{eq:PerpContradiction}, and obtain or equivalently which contradicts \eqref{eq:gammaUP}.
+Using Lemma \ref{lem:eNaturalBounds}, we take an upper bound of the LHS and a lower bound of the RHS of \eqref{eq:PerpContradiction}, and obtain or equivalently which contradicts the first inequality of \eqref{eq:gammaUP}.
 Consequently, $\hat{\bn}_0 \not\perp \cS$.
 Then \eqref{eq:Jchain} implies that or equivalently where $\hat{\v}_{0}$ is the normalized projection of $\hat{\bn}_{0}$ onto $\cS$.
-Once again, Lemma \ref{lem:eNaturalBounds} is used to furnish an upper bound of the LHS and a lower bound of the RHS of \eqref{eq:InequalityNotInlier}, and yield which contradicts \eqref{eq:phiLB}.

-Now let us complete the proof of the theorem.
-We know by Proposition \ref{prp:LPconvergence} that the sequence $\left\{\bn_k \right\}$ converges to a critical point $\bn_{k^*}$ of problem \eqref{eq:ell1} in a finite number of steps, and we have already shown that $\bn_{k^*} \not\in \cS$ (see the beginning of the current proof).
-Then an identical argument as in the proof of Theorem \ref{thm:DiscreteNonConvex} (with $\bn_{k^*}$ in place of $\b^*$) shows that $\bn_{k^*}$ must be orthogonal to $\cS$.
+Once again, using Lemma \ref{lem:eNaturalBounds} we obtain the following contradiction to \eqref{eq:phiLB}: Now let us complete the proof of the theorem.
+We know by Proposition \ref{prp:LPconvergence} that the sequence $\left\{\bn_k \right\}$ converges to a critical point $\bn_{k^*}$ of problem \eqref{eq:ell1} in a finite number of steps $k^*$, and we have already shown that $\bn_{k^*} \not\in \cS$.
+If $\bn_{k^*}$ is not orthogonal to $\cS$, an identical argument as in the proof of Theorem \ref{thm:DiscreteNonConvex} (with $\bn_{k^*}$ in place of $\b^*$) shows that the principal angle $\phi_{k^*}$ of $\bn_{k^*}$ from $\cS$ satisfies However, due to \eqref{eq:Jchain} and Lemma \ref{lem:eNaturalBounds}, we have that which, after substituting the lower bound \eqref{eq:ProofTheoremDiscreteConvexPhiBound}, contradicts \eqref{eq:phiLB}.
+Thus $\bn_{k^*} \perp \cS$.